 Anyone who arrives in Norway and is in entry quarantine can use public transport to their quarantine accommodation from the airport, port or similar entry point.
+People who have stayed outside the EEA and Schengen areas or the UK during the last 10 days before arrival in Norway shall not use public transport from the place of arrival to the quarantine hotel.
 People who leave Norway during their quarantine period can use public transport during their journey.
 Anyone over 12 years of age shall use a face mask.

 In some cases, people in infection quarantine may be allowed to use public transport after evaluation by the Municipal Medical Officer.
 Anyone over 12 years of age shall use a face mask.
 The NIPH recommends that close contacts such as household members or their equivalent should have a negative test result for SARS-CoV-2 at the earliest 48 hours before the journey.